DevangiVekaria/blog/README.md

 #FrontEnd

-1.User Login
+1. User Login
-2.Display blog of that user
+2. Display blog of that user

-For Test application of front end and backend view by screenshorts: https://github.com/devnagi/blog/tree/master/screenshorts
+For Test application of front end and backend view by screenshorts:

+https://github.com/devnagi/blog/tree/master/screenshorts